Metrolinx’s plan to nix $770-million Bombardier contract blocked by judge

-A judge has thrown a wrench into Metrolinx’s plans to cancel a $770-million contract to buy light rail vehicles from Bombardier Transportation for the Toronto area.
+A judge has thrown a wrench into Metrolinx’s plans to cancel a $770-million contract to buy light-rail vehicles from Bombardier Transportation for the Toronto area.

 Ontario Superior Court Justice Glenn Hainey granted the company’s request for an injunction that stops Metrolinx, the regional transit agency that is an arm of the provincial government, from killing the deal in the near future.

 Wednesday’s ruling does not mean that the contract is now safe.
 But it means that Metrolinx will have to undergo a potentially lengthy dispute-resolution process before ending it.
-It also staves off what Bombardier warned would be serious financial harm and risk to its reputation.
+And it staves off what Bombardier warned would be serious financial harm and risk to its reputation.

+The ruling could have a major impact on Toronto-area commuters, with Metrolinx having alleged that being forced to stay with Bombardier could inhibit its ability to provide the transit it has promised.

-The company has met a key legal test known as RJR-MacDonald, Justice Hainey wrote, explaining his decision.
+Justice Hainey ruled, though, that the dispute resolution process in the contract must be followed.
+Bombardier has met a key legal test known as RJR-MacDonald, the judge wrote, explaining his decision.

 “An interlocutory injunction will issue prohibiting [Metrolinx] from terminating the Contract for material default until the [dispute resolution process in the contract] has issued its ruling on the dispute,” he concluded.